Complete Guide

 A 2006 meta-analysis of 317 spacing experiments (Cepeda et al., Psychological Bulletin) found that spreading study sessions out over time produces far better long-term recall than cramming them together, and the ideal gap grows the longer you need to remember something.
 Anki's scheduler is built on exactly this principle.
 Source: Cepeda et al. (2006)

-One Idea Per Card
+One Retrieval Target Per Card

 Example: